shivannis/xandr-docs-public/xandr-docs/articles/bidders/synchronize-your-user-ids.md

 ---
-Title : Synchronize Your User IDs
-Description : The integration between your bidder and Xandr is ms.date : 10/28/2023
+title : Synchronize Your User IDs description : Learn Synchronizing your user IDs. ms.date : 11/27/2023
-a server-side integration.
-This means that:

 ---

-# Synchronize Your User IDs
+# Synchronize your user IDs

 The integration between your bidder and Xandr is a server-side integration.
 This means that: